As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Eggplants vary in size.
 So you may need to add extra breadcrumbs & seasonings to your plate if the one you’re breading is on the larger side.

-Now move the slices to your air fryer basket
+Move the eggplant slices to your air fryer basket.

 At the 10-minute mark (or whenever they are nutty brown on top), add spoonfuls of your favorite marinara sauce on top of all the slices and a pinch of non-dairy mozzarella.
 Then let the slices continue cooking for the remaining two minutes.